Why use a cast iron skillet? Let us share with you why we love ours.

 These days new pans are no longer as smooth as they once were but that doesn’t affect their cooking ability.
 We are huge Lodge proponents at Boonie Hicks, simply because we love the heritage and history of the foundry.
 We also think they have a smoother finish than many other brands and the quality is exceptional.

 Everyone loves cast iron, it has a lovely traditional look and feel.
-Sure Laura Ingalls would have been amazed with the new developments in cookware.
-However I couldn’t imagine her using anything else than cast iron.
+Sure Laura Ingalls would have been amazed by the new developments in cookware.
+However, I couldn’t imagine her using anything else than cast iron.

 If you are looking for a cooking surface that has been tried and tested then a trusty skillet could be for you.
 Cast iron is said to have originated in China over 2000 years ago.
 I guess over that time the technology spread to Japan where some foundries have been making Nambu Teki (iron water pots for making tea) for over 600 years.

-From novice to expert, so many cook with a cast-iron skillets.
+From novice to expert, so many like to cook with a cast-iron skillet

 It’s amazing, there are so many different choices out there but still so many choose to cook with a cast iron skillet.
 Sure I mentioned using a skillet is a lot more budget friendly than other cookware.